mousepawmedia/diamondquest/README.md

  - [Muhammad Adeel Hussain]
  - [Elizabeth Larson]
  - [Ben Lovy]
+ - Mohaned Mashaly
- - [Jason C. McDonald]
+ - [Jason C. McDonald]: programming lead
  - [Graham Mix]
- - Moshe Uminer
+ - Kinyanjui "Kelvin" Wangonya

 Graphics:
+ - [Anna R. Dunster]: treasure textures
- - [Elizabeth Larson]
+ - [Elizabeth Larson]: miner avatar, splash screen
- - [Jason C. McDonald]
- - Wightking
+ - Wightking: block textures

 Sounds/Music:
- - [Jason C. McDonald]
+ - [Jason C. McDonald]: menu music
- - Bowen Volwiler

 Educational Design:
  - [Jason C. McDonald]
  - [Graham Mix]

-## Dependencies

-DiamondQuest is built with **Python 3.7** and **PyGame**.
-See *requirements.txt* for full dependency list.

 ## Development

 To get started on development quickly, we've also provided *requirements_dev.txt* and a Makefile.

-On any system supporting Makefiles, ensure you have Python 3.7 installed, and then run `make venv` to create the virtual environment with all required dependencies for development.
+On any system supporting Makefiles, ensure you have Python 3.7 installed, and then run `make venv-dev` to create the virtual environment with all required dependencies for development.

 See `make help` for the Makefile's other uses.